 Pulmonary valve stenosis ranges from mild to severe.
 Some people with mild pulmonary valve stenosis don't have symptoms.
 They may need only occasional health checkups.
 Moderate and severe pulmonary valve stenosis may need a procedure to repair or replace the valve.

 Pulmonary valve stenosis symptoms depend on how much blood flow is blocked.
 Some people with mild pulmonary stenosis do not have symptoms.
 Those with more-severe pulmonary stenosis may first notice symptoms while exercising.

-Pulmonary valve stenosis signs and symptoms may include:
+Pulmonary valve stenosis symptoms may include:

-- Shortness of breath, especially during exertion
+- Shortness of breath, especially during activity.

-- Chest pain
+- Chest pain.

 When to see a doctor